jzhao11/opr_system_proj3/readme.txt

-I.Build Instructions:
+# Build Instructions:
 make
 By using the original Makefile (with gcc command included) in the repo, the instruction "make" (under the repo csc415-shell-program-jzhao11) can build the program and generate the executable file "myshell".

-II.Run Instructions:
+# Run Instructions:
 ./myshell
 This instruction is also executed under csc415-shell-program-jzhao11, which runs the executable file "myshell".

-III.Assumptions in My Shell:
+# Assumptions in My Shell:
 The current version of my shell is designed to simulate a real one.
 Some assumptions are made during the implementation, and therefore causing some limitations within this shell.

 It is assumed that "&" appears at most once in each command.
 If there exists an "&", it should be only at the end of the command.
 And the maximum length (number of characters) for each command is (BUFFERSIZE - 1), which is 255.
 It can only accept and execute valid commands to achieve correct output information, where the maximum number of command tokens is 32 (ended with NULL).
 Besides, it is not able to response to some functional keys on the keyboard, such as "tab" (to prompt the possible file or folder names), "up" (to prompt the previous command), "down" (to prompt the next command), "left" or "right" (to move the cursor).
 Moreover, there has to be at least one space between ">>", ">", "<" and the file path.

-IV.
-Implementation Discussion (What the Code Does):
+# Implementation Discussion (What the Code Does):
 The shell program can be regarded as an infinite loop, with each loop summarized as: i) prompt working directory; ii) read the input command; iii) parse the command; iv) execute the command.

 The command will be read from user's input by fgets() and broken into pieces by a self-defined function parse().
 Basically, parse() utilizes strtok() to split string into smaller tokens and store them in char* myargv[] as parameters, during which white spaces are used as delimiters.
 After parsing the input, the special command "cd" will use chdir() to change the working directory, and "exit" will trigger exit() to terminate this shell.
 For other normal commands, a self-defined function execCmd() is called for execution.